 Pros and Cons of Microdosing Magic Mushrooms

-Microdosing psilocybin has a wide range of positive effects for nearly anyone who does it.
+Microdosing psilocybin is associated with a range of self-reported positive effects, though responses vary considerably between individuals and the placebo-controlled evidence base remains limited.
 It doesn’t carry with it the risk of having a “bad trip” like a full dose of mushrooms does, since the dosage is too small to cause feelings that are overwhelmingly negative.
 Of course, it does have its downsides, too.
 Let’s look at some of the most notable pros and cons.

 Pros